 You can only apply for this benefit if you don't qualify for a single person discount.

-How to apply: please complete an online benefit application form.
+How to apply: complete a benefit application.

 Requesting a review